neogeo-mzs/dmf2mlm/README.md

 ## Limitations

-- Only 255 instruments per song can be used, since Instrument 0 is used for ADPCM-A samples
+- Only 255 instruments per song can be used, since one instrument is used for ADPCM-A samples

 - SSG Noise tone macros will be ignored since I don't know how they'd work, since there's a single Noise channel shared inbetween all three channels